joserlopes/dotfiles/README.md

 All the packages and configurations being managed by nix are inside the `nix` folder.

-The rest of the applications, configured in the "normal" way, are inside the `.config` folder and can be symlinked to their respective locations using `stow`.
+The rest of the applications, configured in the "normal" way, are inside the `.config` folder and can be symlinked to their respective location using `stow`.